-The Sacramento Regional Wastewater Treatment Plant employs reliable treatment processes that mirror nature’s handling of wastewater, with an important advantage: what nature might take months to complete, the Plant accomplishes in about eight hours.
+The EchoWater Resource Recovery Facility employs reliable treatment processes that mirror nature’s handling of wastewater, with an important advantage: What nature might take months to complete, the facility accomplishes in about eight hours.

 The following important steps take place during the wastewater treatment process:

-Thousands of miles of underground pipelines transport wastewater from homes and businesses throughout the Sacramento region to the Sacramento Regional Wastewater Treatment Plant (SRWTP) in Elk Grove.
+Thousands of miles of underground pipes transport wastewater from homes and businesses throughout the Sacramento region to the EchoWater Resource Recovery Facility in Elk Grove.

-The larger of these pipelines, called ”interceptors,” are owned by Regional San.
-There are approximately 169 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
+The largest of these pipes, called ”interceptors,” are owned by Regional San.
+There are approximately 111 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
 Ranging in size from 36 to 144 inches in diameter, each interceptor conveys at least 10 million gallons of wastewater per day (mgd).

 Regional San’s contributing agencies include the Sacramento Area Sewer District and the cities of Folsom, Sacramento and West Sacramento.
 These agencies collect and channel wastewater to Regional San’s interceptor pipelines.
-The interceptor pipelines transport the wastewater to the Sacramento Regional Wastewater Treatment Plant, in Elk Grove, where approximately 130 million gallons of wastewater are treated each day and safely discharged to the Sacramento River.
+The interceptor pipelines transport the wastewater to the EchoWater Resource Recovery Facility in Elk Grove, where wastewater is treated each day and then safely discharged to the Sacramento River.